Gurobi/gurobi-optimods/docs/source/adding.rst

 include it in the gallery page and toctree when the documentation is built.
 You should also add an icon to the gallery card for your mod.

+Your documentation page must contain example codes that new users can immediately used, with presentation of the results included in the documentation page.

+The implementation of the Mod (description of the mathematical model or algorithms used) should be hidden from the user at first glance.
+We use tabs to do this.
+Any mathematical and algorithmic details should be placed in a tab and clearly indicate that this is advanced detail the user does not need to fully understand in order to use the Mod.

 Including datasets
 ------------------